Grande Seca: Death toll

 There is no clear death toll, though a range can be ascertained through the examination of literature written in the late 1870s.
 Smith, who was on an expedition in Brazil when disaster struck, consequently wrote about the death he witnessed.
 He claimed "the entire mortality of Ceará" was nearly "500,000, or more than half the population."
 Smith also states, in an article written for the New York Herald, that "by the 20th of December, [1878] the death rate was 400 per day" in Fortaleza, a popular city for emigration within Ceará.
 But, as asserted by the Wellington Post, Fortaleza did not provide sanction for all: "at least 200,000 refugees," were forced to "encamp about the larger town," where the "famine mortality… [had] reached twenty per day."
 In total, the Wellington Post found that the "whole drought" resulted in "as high as 300,000" deaths.
 Further variation within the statistics is seen through a New York Times' article, "Pestilence and famine in Brazil," which avows "150,000 persons died" from malnutrition, a consequence of the drought.

 Though the inconsistency between sources may be disconcerting, the variability is understandable and explainable when studying the Grande Seca as a national epidemic rather than a drought.
-An indication of a national disaster is apparent as the arrival of El Niño and the Great Drought also marked the reappearance of smallpox.
+An indication of a national disaster is apparent as the 1877–1878 El Niño event and the Great Drought also marked the reappearance of smallpox.
 In 1878, the midst of the drought, smallpox resurfaced in Ceará, where the thousands of desperate emigrants wedged in refugee camps posed a prime environment for the transmission of disease.
 With an estimated 95% of Fortaleza's population lacking vaccination, over the next three months over 15,000 lives were claimed by smallpox.
 Though smallpox was prevalent throughout Brazil prior to the Grande Seca, it is difficult to ascertain whether the disease would have reappeared so ferociously without the prone to disease, malnourished, condensed population of Ceará.